Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 We define the **accuracy** of a classifier as the fraction of objects that it correctly identifies out of the total.
 For the above iris flower example, the confusion matrix indicates that k-NN has an accuracy of (50 + 47 + 46)/150 = 95.3%.

 It may seem that accuracy is the only metric that we need.
-But if you were in a smarmy mood, then you might design a classifier that produces the following confusion matrix for our WBC dataset.
+But if we were in a smarmy mood, then we might design a classifier that produces the following confusion matrix for our WBC dataset.

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |